 When his father died, he ascended to the throne when he was only 26 years old in 1520.
 Not satisfied with his grandfather who just managed to make a few conquest and his father who expanded only to the east by conquering Syria and Egypt, Suleiman wanted to as successful as his grand grandfather Mehmed the Conqueror.
 He wanted to establish an empire that is as big as the Roman Empire.

-Ottoman Soldiers Commanded By Sultan Mehmed II “The Conqueror”
+Ottoman Soldiers and Sultan Mehmed II “The Conqueror”

 He wanted to compensate his initial years in the areas where Sultan Mehmed was not good at.
 Mehmet the Conqueror was unsuccessful in Belgrade in 1456; therefore, the first goal of Suleiman was to capture Belgrade.
 On May in 1521, he managed to occupy Belgrade.
 In 1522, he conquered Rhodes by beating Saint Jean knights, which Sultan Mehmet couldn’t manage.
 These victories were meant as a warning to the West.